13-DAY BIRD WATCHING TRIP AROUND SPAIN: From the Med to the Pyrenees with steppes in between

 Orange Trees (and unsweetened orange juice!).
 A variety of small lizards, butterflies, dragonflies, and frogs (heard).

 I want to thank George for writing this excellent trip report about 13-day bird watching trip atound Spain.
 A big thanks to Philip, George and Cherry for so wonderful trip.
+Should you have any question, please do not hesitate to contact us!

 Some photos regarding the trip can be seen in Instagram.